-Headquartered in Brockton, Massachusetts, HarborOne Bank offers its product line to individuals who have a “valid mailing address in New England (including Massachusetts, New Hampshire, Maine, Rhode Island, Connecticut, and Vermont).”
+Headquartered in Brockton, Massachusetts, HarborOne Bank offers its product line to individuals who have a valid mailing address in New England, including Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

-Opening a Special CD can be done online, or with an in-person visit to any of 14 Massachusetts branches located in Abington, Attleboro, Bridgewater, Brockton (4), Canton, Mansfield, Middleboro, North Easton, Plymouth, Randolph, and Raynham.
+A CD Special can be opened online, or at any of 14 Massachusetts branches located in Abington, Attleboro, Bridgewater, Brockton (4), Canton, Mansfield, Middleboro, North Easton, Plymouth, Randolph, and Raynham.

-HarborOne Bank (FDIC Certificate #59070) has an overall health grade of "A" at DepositAccounts.com, with an excellent Texas ratio of 10.31%, based on June 30, 2016 data.
-In the past year, HarborOne has increased its total deposits by $117.63 million, an excellent annual growth rate of 7.06%.
-Please refer to our financial overview of HarborOne Bank for more details.
+HarborOne Bank has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 6.18% (excellent) based on December 31, 2017 data.
+HarborOne has an above average capitalization level of 10.60%, the result of holding $2.65 billion in assets with $280.99 million in equity.
+Please refer to our financial overview of HarborOne Bank (FDIC Certificate #59070) for more details.

-HarborOne Bank is currently the 15th largest bank in Massachusetts, with assets in excess of $2.2 billion.
-Established in 1918 as Brockton Credit Union, the name was changed to HarborOne Credit Union in 2004 to reflect an expanded field of membership that included four east Massachusetts counties.
+HarborOne Bank is currently the 17th largest bank in Massachusetts, with assets in excess of $2.6 billion and more than 154,000 customer accounts.
+Established in 1918 as Brockton Credit Union, the name was changed to HarborOne Credit Union in 2004 to reflect an expanded field of membership, which included four east Massachusetts counties.
 In 2013, HarborOne converted to a bank to “provide more opportunities for growth and better meet the needs of those who wanted to do business” with HarborOne.

-When compared to the similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available within the market area, HarborOne Bank’s 7-month Special CD currently ranks first.
+When compared to the similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available within the market area, HarborOne Bank’s 20-month CD Special currently ranks fourth.